A Guide to USDA, Sashi, and Wagyu Beef Grading

 Overall, the best ranking that Wagyu beef may get is A5.

-The Australian Wagyu grading scores are identical to the Japanese MBS scale, meaning an Australian Wagyu MBS 5 is the same as a Japanese Wagyu MBS 5.
+The Australian Wagyu grading scores are identical to the Japanese BMS scale, meaning an Australian Wagyu BMS 5 is the same as a Japanese Wagyu BMS 5.

-La Boucherie are importers of premium quality Wagyu beef, now available in Malta.
+At La Boucherie We pride ourselves on importing quality Wagyu beef.
 Our selections of Wagyu include A5 & A4 Miyazaki Japanese Wagyu and WX Rangers Valley Australian Wagyu.